 Disadvantage #1: Privacy & Security Concerns

 Unfortunately, the increase of online shoppers induced an increase in cybercrime as well.
 According to the Insurance Information Institute, identity theft and fraud reports in 2020 spiked up 45% in comparison to 2019.
+Therefore, privacy and security concerns are one of the cons of ecommerce for business.

-This new “trend” is damaging to the e-commerce economy, but still not enough to stop it from growing.
+This new “trend” is damaging to the ecommerce economy, but still not enough to stop it from growing.
 We might as well encounter new and more efficient fraud prevention systems in the future.

 Disadvantage #2: The Risk of Downtimes and Tech Issues